-These portraits were taken over a period of three weeks that I spent it Tijuana, Mexico covering the Migrant Caravan that arrived there in November/December 2018.
+These portraits were taken in Tijuana, Mexico over a period of three weeks, while covering the Migrant Caravan that arrived there in November/December 2018.

 The caravan had left from Honduras in mid October and was made up of mostly Hondurans but people from Guatemala also joined along the way.
 At it’s peak it was estimated that about 6,000 migrants were traveling in this particular caravan.

 Misael (19) told me that as a kid his passion was playing soccer.
-He played all the time and aspired to play professionally, but once he became a teenager local gangs would approach him while he was practicing outside and force him to run ‘errands’ for them (threatening death if he didn’t).
-So Misael eventually stopped leaving his house, afraid and not wanting to do dirty work for the gangs.
+He played all the time and aspired to play professionally.
+But once he became a teenager local gangs would approach him while he was practicing outside and force him to run ‘errands’ for them, threatening death if he didn’t do it.
+Misael eventually stopped leaving his house, not wanting to do dirty work for the gangs and fearing retribution.
 He tried moving to a different town and living with his aunt but the same thing started happening.
-The gangs wanted him to do their bidding, so he secluded himself indoors again.
-He said he left Honduras because, “no se puede vivir asi, todo su vida encerado” (you can’t live a life like that, always locked inside).
+The gangs wanted to recruit him to do their bidding, so he secluded himself indoors again.
+He said he left Honduras because, “you can’t live a life like that, always locked inside”.
 He hopes to find legal work in the US and send money home.
-Hopefully he will also be able to play soccer again too.

 Karen & Brytanni

 Karen (22) and her daughter Brytanni (6) traveled for six weeks with her brother and friends that they met in the caravan to reach the US border in Tijuana.
 Karen left her younger daughter, who is three, with her mother in Honduras which she said was very hard to do.
-Karen said that she worked in a restaurant in Honduras but that like many people, after having to pay inflated government taxes and ‘impuestos’ to cartel members (a tax that local gangs put on businesses and everyday workers who work in ‘their’ territories), she didn’t have enough money left over for her family to survive on.
-Karen has family in LA that she hopes to stay with and work to send money home to her mother and youngest daughter.
+In Honduras karen worked in a restaurant but said that after having to pay inflated government taxes and ‘impuestos’ to cartel members (a tax that local gangs put on businesses and everyday workers who work in ‘their’ territories), she didn’t have enough money left over for her family to survive on.
+Karen has family in LA that she hopes to stay with and wants to work to send money home to her mother and youngest daughter.

 Daniel (15) traveled by himself and joined the caravan to escape local gang recruitment in Guatemala.
 In Tijuana he found one of the better private shelters to stay at (better security, but still in a bad neighborhood).
 Most people who stayed there had to pay 30 pesos a day, but Daniel said that the pastor who ran it liked him and let help with the daily cleaning of the shelter in exchange for staying there for free.